 The Barossa Valley is located around one hour north of Adelaide in South Australia.
-It is best known for the world class wines that are produced in the area.
-Almost everyone who visits the Barossa Valley does so to taste some of those amazing wines.
-But what do you do if you have had enough wine for the day?
-You could go take a nap, or you could instead check out some of these other things to do in the Barossa Valley, that aren’t wine tasting!
+It is best known for the world-class wines that are produced in this popular wine region.
+But what do you do after the wine tasting?
+Check out some of these other things to do in the Barossa Valley, that aren’t wine tasting!

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 TL;DR?
 Here's the outline

 - About the Barossa Valley South Australia

 - Best Things to Do in Barossa Valley

 - Start the Day with Hot Air Ballooning at Sunrise

 - Check out the View from Menglers Hill Lookout

 - Walk the Labyrinth at the Barossa Bushgardens